Piyushmittal2192/Machine-Learning-in-Practice/README.md

                 #Pivot table Pandas Example
                  data.pivot_table(index='column_to_group', columns='column_to_encode', values='aggregation_column', aggfunc=np.sum, fill_value = 0)
              ```
       - Group By one-hot-encoding : Apply group by function after one-hot encoding.
-Usig this we can preserve all the data lost via first option
+Usig this we can preserve all the data lost via first option.

        -